gjrchen/UWasic-Training-pt2/docs/info.md

 The program counter enumerates all values between 0 and F (15) before looping back to 0 and starting again.
 The counter will clear back to 0 whenever the chip is reset.

+The Instruction register stores the curernt instructions and breaks it up into the opcode and address, which are passed into corresponding locations

 The 16 Byte memory module consists of 16 memory locations that store 1 byte each.
 The memory allows for both read and write operations, controlled by input signals, as well as data supplied by the MAR.

+The MAR is a register which handles RAM interactions, namely specifying the address for store/load, as well as the data to be stored.

 The 8-bit ripple carry adder assumes 2s complement inputs and thus supports addition and subtraction.
 It pushes the result to the bus via tri-state buffer.
 It also includes a zero flag and a carry flag to support conditional operation using an external microcontroller.
 These flags are synchronized to the rising edge of the clock and are updated when the adder outputs to the bus.

-The accumulator register functions to store the output of the adder.
+The Accumulator register functions to store the output of the adder.
 It is synchronized to the positive edge of the clock.
 The accumulator loads and outputs its value from the bus and is connected via tri-state buffer.
 The accumulator’s current value is always available as an ouput (and usually connected to the Register A input of the ALU)

+The B register stores the second operand for ALU operations which is loaded from RAM.

+The Output register outputs the value from register A onto the uo_out pins.

+The 8 Bit Bus is driven by various blocks.
+We allow multiple blocks that are able to write using tri-state buffers.

 ## Supported Instructions